borisdj/test2/_posts/2022-09-01-revolution-of-money.md

 So, most exchanges have to be in Compliance with these rules and ask user for Identity documents.
 Still there are some DEXs (Decentralized exchanges) that can circumvent these requirements.<br>
 -- At the moment countries have varying range of [attitudes towards bitcoin](https://www.investopedia.com/articles/forex/041515/countries-where-bitcoin-legal-illegal.asp){:target="_blank"}.
 Those more [friendly ones](https://learn.bybit.com/investing/most-crypto-friendly-countries/){:target="_blank"} have legalized it in a way to be either accepted (US, EU,...), or non taxable (*Portugal* as prominent with [residency](https://rebase.co/portugal){:target="_blank"} for [Digital Nomads](https://govisafree.com/crypto-portugal/){:target="_blank"} including ['Bitcoin family'](https://www.cnbc.com/2022/02/06/bitcoin-family-moves-to-portugal-crypto-tax-haven.html){:target="_blank"}), or even legal tender ([El Salvador](https://www.weforum.org/agenda/2021/09/el-salvador-officially-adopts-bitcoin-as-legal-tender-but-will-other-countries-follow){:target="_blank"} first one; [El Zonte](https://www.npr.org/2022/03/27/1086851329/el-salvadors-leader-wants-to-go-in-even-bigger-on-bitcoin){:target="_blank"} - [Bitcoin Beach](https://www.cbsnews.com/news/bitcoin-beach-el-salvador-60-minutes-2022-04-10/){:target="_blank"}).
 Both Miami and New York City now have [Bitcoin-friendly mayors](https://www.coindesk.com/policy/2022/03/16/bitcoin-friendly-mayors-view-blockchain-as-a-way-to-boost-equality-diversity/){:target="_blank"}.
 On the other side are more skeptical ones still waiting to see where it goes.<br>
--- Regarding legality ground there is interesting segment of the US Constitution, [Article I - Section 10](https://www.law.cornell.edu/constitution-conan/article-1/section-10/clause-1/limits-on-issuing-legal-tender){:target="_blank"}, where it forbids states from issuing "bills" (promissory notes) but gold and silver coin can be used as legal "tender".
-So if bitcoin would be considered analogous to gold it might be used as legal tender by default ([talk with attorney Aaron Daniel](https://www.youtube.com/watch?v=sPh1a46SL4w){:target="_blank"}).<br>
+-- Regarding legality ground there is interesting segment of the US Constitution, [Article I - Section 10](https://www.law.cornell.edu/constitution-conan/article-1/section-10/clause-1/limits-on-issuing-legal-tender){:target="_blank"}, whereit forbids states from issuing "bills" (promissory notes) but gold and silver coin can be used as legal "tender".
+So if bitcoin would be considered analog to gold it could become legal tender by default ([talk with attorney Aaron Daniel](https://www.youtube.com/watch?v=sPh1a46SL4w){:target="_blank"}).<br>

 -- Btc is hope for many people who are in despair and marginalized.
 One of use cases is to give freedom to people in countries under some sanction like [Cuba](https://www.coindesk.com/business/2022/03/08/you-would-understand-bitcoin-if-you-were-under-cubas-embargo/){:target="_blank"}, Iran, etc. It can also help refugees escape conflict zones and leave (with their saving) from Libya, Russia, Ukraine, Syria, etc. Same is true for those fleeing oppressive and tyrannical regimes.
 Bitcoin and marvelous blockchain technology give a new paradigm of economy with no territory that supersedes regular borders.<br>
 -- Next to mention that many African countries have very weak (high inflating) currency, in which a lot of impoverished people don't have access to financial services.
 Some are even using foreign issued post-colonial money, namely [CFA Franc](https://cointelegraph.com/news/we-don-t-like-our-money-the-story-of-the-cfa-and-bitcoin-in-africa){:target="_blank"} that is still controlled by the French treasury.
 So Open Source code is [fighting monetary colonialism](https://bitcoinmagazine.com/culture/bitcoin-a-currency-of-decolonization){:target="_blank"} as well, as described by Alex Gladstein.<br>